johnbcarpenter/USC_IML404/notes_md/computer-vision-kinect.md

 ![robert hodgin fat cat](https://github.com/johnbcarpenter/USC_IML404_IMAGES/blob/master/images/hodgin_fatcat.gif)
 <sup>^ [robert hodgin _fat cat / body dismorphia_ (Nov 2010)](https://vimeo.com/17075378)</sup>

-Another early adopter was Daniel Shiffman, who adapted the OpenKinect SDK for Processing.
-If you're working with a Kinect V1, we'll use the [_OpenKinect for Processing_ library by Daniel Shiffman](https://github.com/shiffman/OpenKinect-for-Processing).
-We'll also be using the optical flow class that i adapted from [Hidetoshi Shimodaira's open processing sketch](https://www.openprocessing.org/sketch/10435/) -- please note, the class isn't exactly the same in this new set of examples: this optical flow class been optimized for working with depth data.
+Another early devloper was Daniel Shiffman who adapted the OpenKinect SDK to Processing.
+If you're working with a Kinect V1 (or V2), I would start by reading Shiffman's discussion [_Getting Started with Kinect and Processing_](https://shiffman.net/p5/kinect/).
+He also has a nice introduction to the Kinect and his library on [youtube](https://www.youtube.com/watch?v=QmVNgdapJJM).

-Daniel Shiffman has a nice introduction to the Kinect and his library on [youtube](https://www.youtube.com/watch?v=QmVNgdapJJM).
-Here's a quick [description](http://www.depthbiomechanics.co.uk/?p=100) of how the kinect works + a photo of the [IR dot pattern](https://www.engadget.com/2010/11/08/visualized-kinect-night-vision-lots-and-lots-and-lots-of-do/) it uses to calculate a depth image (the sensor generates a 3D picture of the space by looking at deformations of the IR grid pattern).
+Here's a quick [description of how the kinect works](http://www.depthbiomechanics.co.uk/?p=100) + a photo of the [IR dot pattern](https://www.engadget.com/2010/11/08/visualized-kinect-night-vision-lots-and-lots-and-lots-of-do/) it uses to calculate a depth image (the sensor generates a 3D picture of the space by looking at deformations in the IR grid pattern).

-i really like working with the kinect for a couple of reasons: 1) you can depth filter your camera feed (you can only look for motion <= 10 feet out if you want), and 2) you can work directly with 3D data scans of the environment/body.  we'll talk a little bit about how to use both of these techniques in class today.
+As discussed by Shiffman, the [_OpenKinect for Processing_ library](https://github.com/shiffman/OpenKinect-for-Processing)  can be installed via the `Sketch > Import Library > Add Library...` and type `"Open Kinect... "` + click install.
+We'll be using this library for all of the Kinect V1 and V2 examples. _Note: we'll also be using the optical flow class that i adapted from [Hidetoshi Shimodaira's open processing sketch](https://www.openprocessing.org/sketch/10435/) HOWEVER, the class isn't exactly the same in this new set of examples: this optical flow class been optimized for working with depth data._

 ### kinect examples
 in order to run these examples, you'll need to download the OpenKinect for Processing library (`Sketch > Import Library... > Add Library...` search for "kinect" and install `Open Kinect for Processing`.
 Please look through the examples that are installed with the library (see `documents/Processing/libraries/openkinect_processing/examples/Kinect_v1`)